snowplow/documentation/docs/visualizing-your-data/snowplow-web/v1/index.md

 ### Traffic Acquisition

-This dashboard is about **Traffic Acquisition** which aims at highlighting which channels are used to re-engage existing (returning) users.
+This page is about **Traffic Acquisition** which highlights which channels are used to re-engage existing (returning) users.

 Every visual is already filtered on returning users only (domain_sessionidx =>1).